-- i.
-For P1 and P2 Provisional employees, the evaluator will conduct at least two (2) formal observations of the employee's performance for a minimum total of sixty (60) minutes of observation.
-At least one (1) observation must be for a period of thirty (30) minutes. - ii.
-For P1, P2, and P3 Provisional employees, the first observation will be no less than thirty (30) minutes.
-For employees new to the district, the first observation will occur during the first ninety (90) calendar days of employment. - iii.
-For P3 employees, the evaluator will conduct at least three (3) observations for a minimum total of ninety (90) minutes.
-At least two (2) such observations will be formal. - iv.
-A pre-observation conference to discuss professional activities to be observed will be held prior to each formal observation. - v.
-The evaluator must schedule a post observation conference within five (5) working days of the formal observation and provide the employee with a copy of the written observation report within five (5) working days of the post observation conference.
-The observation report will include information regarding the observable components of the lesson and may include information or artifacts from the pre and/or post conference. - vi.
-The employee may respond to the observer/evaluator regarding the Observation Report in writing within five (5) working days of receiving the report.
-Any response made by the employee will be attached to and filed with the Observation Report. - vii.
-Information gathered during informal observations may be included in the summative evaluation.
-Within 5 days of the observation, documentation must be provided in writing to the employee for any concerns that are to be included in the summative evaluation. - viii.
-If concerns are raised, reasonable time will be provided to allow an opportunity to improve.
+- 1) A formal observation will occur before winter break or during the first 90 calendar days of employment, whichever is later. - 2) For P1 and P2 Provisional employees, the evaluator will conduct at least two (2) formal observations of the employee's performance for a minimum total of sixty (60) minutes of observation.
+At least one (1) observation must be for a period of thirty (30) minutes.

+- 3) For P1, P2, and P3 Provisional employees, the first observation will be no less than thirty (30) minutes.
+For employees new to the district, the first observation will occur during the first ninety (90) calendar days of employment. - 4) For P3 employees, the evaluator will conduct at least three (3) observations for a minimum total of ninety (90) minutes.
+At least two (2) such observations will be formal. - 5) A pre-observation conference to discuss professional activities to be observed will be held prior to each formal observation. - 6) The evaluator must schedule a post observation conference within five (5) work days of the formal observation and provide the employee with a copy of the written observation report within five (5) work days of the post observation conference.
+The observation report will include information regarding the observable components of the lesson and may include information or artifacts from the pre and/or post conference. - 7) The employee may respond to the observer/evaluator regarding the Observation Report in writing within five (5) work days of receiving the report.
+Any response made by the employee will be attached to and filed with the Observation Report. - 8) Information gathered during informal observations may be included in the summative evaluation.
+Within 5 days of the observation, documentation must be provided in writing to the employee for any concerns that are to be included in the summative evaluation. - 9) If concerns are raised, reasonable time will be provided to allow an opportunity to improve.
 If a second formal observation is scheduled, it will be no sooner than 20 workdays after the first formal observation; however, this provision will not apply in situations where the evaluator's opportunity to observe is compromised, if the certificated employee requests additional observations, or if the employee is on probation.